UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

     TypeError: 'tuple' object does not support item assignment

-Watch Out when name binding
+Watch Out When nNme Binding
 ---------------------------

 This property means you need to be aware of what you are doing with your lists: